multimatum-Team/multimatum/reports/sprint11.md

 work on the coverage of the search location activity.

 ### Louis
+This week I was supposed to work on adding group and fixing a graphic bug i found but I finally only work on the feature.
+As the last week it was very easy to implement it took me like 2 hours.
+Then I spent 8 hours on only 1 test, I didn't need more but for some inexplicable reason the tests wasn't working.
+While this test was very similar to other test we already did with other feature.
+I tried lot of things changing the code, talk with Floriant that already tests this kinf of feature and other but nothing works so I just dropped it.
+Next week I'll check that the app works offline.
 ### Valentin
 This week I had to help Léo with the tests of the location feature.
 I tried several solutions, the first one being to force Robolectric to execute the tests